gorenje/millieons.org/w/cuckoo.md

 Spirituality which gives one water but does not reveal where the stream is, makes one depended on their teachings.
 Each time when one is thirsty, one comes back to be given that glass filled with water.
 Be aware of the teachings you receive, are your teachers teaching you how to be independent or are your teachers making you dependent?

-You alone can be your God.
+You yourself can be your own loving God.

 The Church of Uckoo teaches where the stream is, how to make the cups and ideally how to mix the drinks for a good party.
 The Church of Uckoo would appreciate an invite to a nice party.
 At the same time, the Church of Uckoo does not care for invites to parties.